apache/systemds/spark-mlcontext-programming-guide.md

 # Recommended Spark Configuration Settings

-For best performance, we recommend setting the following configuration value when running SystemML with Spark:
+For best performance, we recommend setting the following configuration value when running SystemDS with Spark:
 `--conf spark.driver.maxResultSize=0`.